 Depending on the kind of business you have, it makes sense to say something like “this is what I do… this is what I don’t do…” type of thing.
-For example, I might say “I help women entrepreneurs grow legally legit businesses through my DIY legal templates and course, Fearlessly Legal™.
+For example, I might say “I help women entrepreneurs grow legally legit businesses through my DIY legal templates and signature program, the Ultimate Bundle™.
 I don’t act as anyone’s attorney or offer legal advice at any time.
 Beyond the templates, I can offer loads of information and education to guide you towards being able to make the best decision for yourself.
 And, of course, if you feel like you need personalized legal advice, you should always hire a local attorney who can help you.”

 9 // NEXT STEPS

 At the end of the sales call, let the client know what she can expect next from you.
 Will you send her an email?
 Will you send her a contract or invoice (if she said she’s ready to work together)?
 Are you following up with any resources you promised her?